CarbonPackages/Carbon.Image/README.md

 If `image` is a string and starts with `http`, you will get a `Sitegeist.Kaleidoscope:UriImageSource`.
 Otherwise, if `outputDummy` is set (defaults to `node.context.inBackend`), you will get `Sitegeist.Kaleidoscope:DummyImageSource`.

-#### [`Carbon.Image:Helper.LightboxImageSource`]

-> This prototype inherits from [`Carbon.Image:Helper.ImageSource`] and it is used by the
-> integrational components [`Carbon.Image:Component.Image`] and [`Carbon.Image:Component.Picture`].

-It reads the configuration from `Carbon.Image.lightbox` but can be overriden via Fusion, if needed.
-In the integrational components the image is passed to this prototype.

 #### [`Carbon.Image:Helper.MinMaxImageSize`]

 > This prototype is used by the presentational components [`Carbon.Image:Component.Presentation.Image`]